2025–26 Australian region cyclone season: Systems

-Tropical Depression 01
+Tropical Low 01U

 On 15 July, a low-pressure area that had developed out of an equatorial trough which interacted with the Madden-Julian Oscillation gained better characteristics, thus it was noted as the first tropical low, in the area of responsibility of TCWC Jakarta.
 It was the first July tropical low in the Australian region since 2022.
-As the system slowly intensified in an area of warm SSTs offset by high shear, a TCFA was issued by the JTWC, shortly before the system exited into the South-West Indian Ocean basin on 16 July.
+As the system slowly intensified in an area of warm SSTs offset by high wind shear, a TCFA was issued by the JTWC, shortly before the system exited into the South-West Indian Ocean basin on 16 July, where it was designated Tropical Depression 01 by MFR.

-Tropical Cyclone Fina
+Severe Tropical Cyclone Fina

-On 14 November, the Bureau of Meteorology started tracking a low-pressure system near the Timor Sea and designated it as 02U.
+On 15 November, the Bureau of Meteorology started tracking a low-pressure system near the Timor Sea and designated it as 02U.
 On 18 November, the system developed stronger convection and thunderstorm activity.
 It intensified into Tropical Cyclone Fina on the same day and remained a compact system.
 On 19 November, Fina intensified into a Category 2 cyclone amid warm sea surface temperatures.
 A cyclone warning was issued from the Coburg Peninsula to Warruwi, and a cyclone watch was issued for the Tiwi Islands, Maningrida, and Milingimbi Island.
 Curved banding was visible early on 20 November as Fina began moving south towards the Top End.
 Fina weakened later that day as it continued moving south due to wind shear, and its convection decreased.
-It slightly reintensified that evening as it moved towards Darwin.
+It slightly re-intensified that evening as it moved towards Darwin.
+Fina made landfall on the Coburg Peninsula on 21 November and further intensified as it moved into the Van Diemen Gulf.
+Early on 22 November, Fina strengthened into a Category 3 severe tropical cyclone.
+Fina made its second landfall on Melville Island that morning, with an eye being visible on satellite imagery.
+The cyclone slightly weakened but maintained category 3 intensity that afternoon as it emerged into the Timor Sea, and its eye became less defined following the interaction with land.
+On 23 November, Fina strengthened into a category 4 cyclone, with a clearly visible eyewall persisting on radar imagery and a minimum central pressure of 952 hPa.
+On 24 November, Fina then weakened to category 3 intensity and made landfall near the mouth of the Berkeley River along the northeastern coast of Kimberley.
+Once inland, Fina rapidly weakened to a tropical low and dissipated on 26 November.